polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/use-mapping.md

 ---
 title: Use maps for storing values
-description: Use maps in a smart contract to store and retrieve key-value pairs.
 ---

 In [Develop a smart contract](/tutorials/smart-contracts/develop-contract/), you developed a smart contract for storing and retrieving a single numeric value.